aspose-imaging/Aspose.Imaging-API-References/english/python-net/aspose.imaging.fileformats.djvu/djvuimage/_index.md

  get_original_options()
 ```

-Gets the options based on the original file settings.<br/>            This can be helpful to keep bit-depth and other parameters of the original image unchanged.<br/>            For example, if we load a black-white PNG image with 1 bit per pixel and then save it using the<br/>            <DOM Element: class at 0x20a547ca310>.DataStreamSupporter.save()(string) method, the output PNG image with 8-bit per pixel will be produced.<br/>            To avoid it and save PNG image with 1-bit per pixel, use this method to get corresponding saving options and pass them<br/>            to the <DOM Element: class at 0x20a54950280>.Image.save()(string,Aspose.Imaging.ImageOptionsBase) method as the second parameter.
+Gets the options based on the original file settings.<br/>            This can be helpful to keep bit-depth and other parameters of the original image unchanged.<br/>            For example, if we load a black-white PNG image with 1 bit per pixel and then save it using the<br/>            [DataStreamSupporter.save(file_path)](/imaging/python-net/aspose.imaging/datastreamsupporter/) method, the output PNG image with 8-bit per pixel will be produced.<br/>            To avoid it and save PNG image with 1-bit per pixel, use this method to get corresponding saving options and pass them<br/>            to the [Image.save(file_path, options)](/imaging/python-net/aspose.imaging/image/) method as the second parameter.

 **Returns**